Rust allows you to define feature flags to compile certain parts of a binary conditionally. The Cargo Book has an extensive section on them.

 another-feature = ["my-feature"]

-These markers are used in the code like:
+These markers are used in the code as follows:

 #[cfg(feature = "my-feature")]